paldepind/projectdo/README.md

 </div>
 <img src="logo.png" height="90" alt="projectdo" />

-Context-aware single-letter project commands to speed up your terminal workflow.
+Context-aware single-letter project commands to speed up your command-line workflow.

 * `b` to build/compile any project
 * `r` to run/start any project